Derrell Palmer: Professional career

 After his discharge from the Marines in 1946, Palmer signed a $4,500-a-year contract to play for the New York Yankees of the All-America Football Conference in the league's first year of play.
 He played in 13 games in his first year with the Yankees and became a regular starter at left tackle in 1947 and 1948.
 The team won the AAFC's Eastern Division in 1946 and 1947 and advanced to the AAFC Championship, but lost to the Cleveland Browns in both seasons.
 With the Yankees, Palmer was part of a potent offense that featured Sinkwich and star halfback Spec Sanders, who in 1947 had 3,631 running, passing and kick return yards and 19 touchdowns.

 Palmer, who played as a tackle on both offense and defense, saw his playing time reduced in 1948 after head coach Ray Flaherty was replaced four games into the season by Red Strader.
 The team finished with a 6–8 record, and Palmer was traded after the season to the Browns in exchange for the draft rights to center Alex Sarkisian.
 In Cleveland, Palmer played mainly on defense, but substituted occasionally for the team's regular offensive tackles, Lou Groza and Lou Rymkus.
 The Browns beat the San Francisco 49ers to win the AAFC championship in 1949, but the league dissolved after the season and the Browns, along with the 49ers and Baltimore Colts, were absorbed by the NFL.

 The Browns continued to win in the NFL, beating the Los Angeles Rams for the championship in 1950.
 Led by head coach Paul Brown and an offense that featured quarterback Otto Graham, fullback Marion Motley and ends Dante Lavelli and Mac Speedie, the Browns won the NFL East Division each year from 1951 to 1953 but lost the NFL Championship Game each of those seasons.
 After Rymkus retired in 1951, Palmer saw increased playing time on offense as he shared tackle duties with John Sandusky.
 He retired after the 1953 season.
 Brown called him one of the two best defensive tackles he ever coached.

 Later life and death

 After leaving football, Palmer and his wife Barbara moved back to Texas.
 Palmer opened the first Sherwin-Williams paint store in Cleburne, Texas and worked for the company for 32 years.
 He also served on the Cleburne city council, was president of the local Lion's Club and worked for a variety of other civic groups and projects.
-He was inducted into TCU's hall of fame in 1978 and retired from business in 1985.
+Palmer was inducted into TCU's hall of fame in 1978 and retired from business in 1985.
 He died in Cleburne in 2009.
-He and his wife had two children.
+Palmer and his wife had two children.
 His son Scott played on a University of Texas football team that won the national championship in 1969, and had a two-year career as a tackle in the NFL.